nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/advanced-topics/trust-store-and-key-store-configuration.md

 When Nuxeo communicates with other servers through network APIs, you may want these communications to be secured.
 To do so, you may need to add authentication certificates to your key store (all the certificates known to the JVM) and trust store (all the certificates that the JVM trusts) because:

-*   establishing a connection may require (depending on the remote server configuration) to present a local certificate to the remote server, so that it knows the Nuxeo server is legitimate,
+- the remote server may present a certificate signed by a certification authority (or a self-signed certificate) not known by the standard Java trust store (`trustStore`),
-*   the remote server may present a certificate signed by a certification authority (or a self-signed certificate) not known by the standard Java trust store.
+- establishing a connection may require (depending on the remote server configuration) to present a local certificate to the remote server, so that it knows the Nuxeo server is legitimate (`keyStore`).

 The Key Store will contain all the keys needed by the JVM to be authenticated to a remote server.